fullerar/PowerGrid/README.md

 ---

-## Live Deployment Workflow
+## 🌐 Live Deployment Workflow

 ### Backend (Heroku):
 - Flask app is hosted on Heroku.
-- GraphQL endpoint is available at: `https://your-heroku-backend.herokuapp.com/graphql`
+- GraphQL endpoint is available at: `https://power-grid-20fa5a2c3507.herokuapp.com/`
-- Automatically deployed via GitHub connection.
+- Automatically deployed via GitHub connection to `PowerGridBackend` repo.

 ### Frontend (React):
 - Hosted on Netlify (or Vercel).